Anhydrous ammonia is a key ingredient in the illegal production of methamphetamines (meth).

 Ammonia Cylinder Mitigation (DOC).
 Anhydrous ammonia is a particular problem in addressing clandestine drug labs due to its widespread use in the manufacture of illegal methamphetamine.
 Ammonia is generally stolen from agricultural sources and frequently transferred into twenty-pound propane cylinders.
 Anhydrous ammonia can also be stored as a super-cooled liquid in insulated thermos-type containers.

-Anhydrous Ammonia Theft (PDF).
+Anhydrous Ammonia Theft (Iowa State University Extension).
 Practical steps any farmer or fertilizer dealer can do to protect their supplies of ammonia.
-An Iowa State Extension Publication.

 Farmers' Responsibilities in the War against Methamphetamine.
 Farmers have many partners in the fight against methamphetamine.
 These partners include law enforcement, health professionals, educators, local and state officials, and others with a vested interest.
 However, the farmer's role and responsibility is an important key.
 A University of Minnesota Engineering Note.